Somekat/imitari/README.md

 ## Contributing

-Just fork the repo, make your own changes and then run with cargo.
+Just fork the repo, make your own changes and then run with cargo and then create a pull request.

 ## Issue or bugs